 Strategic environmental assessment

-Strategic environmental assessment enables early consideration of potential environmental effects during the development of policies, plans or programs.
+Strategic environmental assessment (SEA) enables early consideration of potential environmental effects during the development of policies, plans or programs.
 Consideration of both positive and negative environmental effects makes it possible to develop measures to reduce negative effects or enhance positive effects.

 - Memoranda to Cabinet

 - Protected area management plans